Table of Contents

 Updating Life Insurance for People Over 50

-If you already have a policy, it might be a good time to revisit it and make sure it's still a good fit.
-Changes in your life could make another type of policy more beneficial.
+If you already have a policy, it may be time to review it and check whether it still fits your needs.
+As your life changes, a different type of policy may make more sense.

-For example, you may have purchased a 20-year term life insurance policy at 35 when your kids were young.
-Perhaps your goal then was to help cover educational costs if you were to pass while they were young.
-Now, they may be about to leave college, and your term policy expires in a few years.
-This would make it the ideal time to consider a new approach to life insurance.
+You may have purchased a 20-year term life insurance policy at 35 when your children were young.
+At the time, the goal may have been to help cover education costs if you passed away early.
+Now your children may be finishing college, and your term policy could be nearing its end.
+This can be a natural point to consider a different approach to coverage.

-With your children entering adulthood, your focus may shift to a permanent life policy.
-While this is typically more expensive than a term policy, it lasts the duration of your life as long as premiums are paid and locks in your premium rate.
-It could provide income replacement and some financial security for your spouse when you pass.
+As your children become adults, your focus may shift to a permanent life insurance policy.
+These policies usually cost more than term insurance but last your entire life as long as premiums are paid.
+Premium rates are locked in and can help provide income replacement and financial support for a surviving spouse.

 Buying Life Insurance for the First Time Over 50

-If you're nearing 50, it's not too late to think about buying life insurance for the first time.
-Many policies address the needs of older first-time buyers.
+If you are nearing 50, it is not too late to buy life insurance for the first time.
+Many policies are designed to meet the needs of older first time buyers.

 Health Considerations for People Over 50